pwr-Solaar/Solaar/docs/capabilities.md

 ### Sliding DPI

-A few mice (such as the MX Vertical) have a button that can be used to change the sensitivity (DPI) of the mouse by pressing the button and moving the mouse left and right.
+A few mice (such as the MX Vertical) have a button that is supposed to be used to change the sensitivity (DPI) of the mouse by pressing the button and moving the mouse left and right.
-This processing is only set up in Solaar when the DPI Sliding Adjustment setting is on and the DPI Switch button is diverted.
+Other mice (such as the MX Master 3) don't have a button specific for this purpose but have buttons that can be used for it.

+The DPI Sliding Adjustment setting assigns a button for this purpose.
+Pressing the button, if the button is diverted, causes the mouse pointer to stop moving.
+When the button is released a new Sensitivity (DPI) value is applied to the mouse, depending on how far right or left the mouse is moved.
+If the mouse is moved only a little bit the previous value that was set is applied to the mouse.
+Notifications from Solaar are displayed while the mouse button is done showing the setting that will be applied.

 ### Mouse Gestures

 Some mice (such as the MX Master 3) have a button that is supposed to be used to create up/down/left/right mouse gestures.
-Other mice (such as the MX Master 3) don't have a button specific for this but have buttons that can be used for it.
+Other mice (such as the MX Vertical) don't have a button specific for this purpose but have buttons that can be used for it.

 The Mouse Gestures setting assigns a button for this purpose.
 Pressing the button, if the button is diverted, causes the mouse pointer to stop moving.